Transport in Israel: Light rail/Metro

-The 13-kilometre-long Jerusalem Light Rail system began operation in August 2011 and is being extended.
+The Jerusalem Light Rail system began operation with the Red Line, which became fully operational in December 2011, with extensions completed in February 2025 extending the line's length to 22.5 km.
+The first section of the Green Line, with 13 stations running 7 km between Malha and HaTurim, opened on August 21, 2026, with connections to the Red Line at the HaTurim station and the Jerusalem central bus station / Jerusalem–Yitzhak Navon railway station.

 The Tel Aviv Light Rail, serving Tel Aviv and surrounding cities, has opened its first line, the Red Line, in August 2023.
 A significant portion of it is underground, and two other lines are underway, the Green Line and Purple Line.
 A small portion of the Green Line will be underground while the Purple Line will be entirely above-ground.
 In addition, the Tel Aviv Metro, a subway system which will serve Tel Aviv and neighboring cities in the Gush Dan area, is planned.
 It will consist of three lines labelled M1, M2, and M3.
 The first public opening is expected to occur in 2032.
+A light rail system connecting Jerusalem to the nearby Gush Etzion cluster of settlements was announced in June 2026.